Thoughts Concerning Society

 an economic standpoint, a college education is for the academically gifted and

-There are 8 kinds of memory.
-Some are good for
+There are 8 kinds of intelligence.
+Some are

 Academics love the first because they have it and too bad for the rest!